mike-ward/mike-ward.github.io/_posts/2016-08-01-exploring-mithril-a-javascript-framework-for-building-brilliant-applications.md

 -   Virtual elements are constructed using [`m()`](http://mithriljs.org/mithril.html)
--   Virtual elements can have children elements.
+-   Virtual elements can have child elements.
 -   Components are referred to by value (not strings).
 -   There is no markup-like template language.
 Templates are expressed as functions (like React, Elm, Vue, etc.)